 What are Grouped Accounts?

-An example below depicts four accounts in a Fixed Assets folder.
+The example below depicts four accounts in a Property and Equipment folder.
 The preparer and reviewer are required to sign off on each individual account:

 With Grouped Accounts, you can put all four of these accounts into a single group with only one set of sign-offs required: